MitanshGor/MitanshGor/README.md

 <img alt="Night Coding" src="./assets/Hand%20Wave.gif" width='40' align="left"/><h2>Hey there!
 I'm Mitansh Gor</h2>
-### I'm a Freelancer, Web Designer, Full Stack Developer.
+### I'm an AWS Developer, Nodejs Developer & improving on Reactjs.

 <!-- ## 👋 &nbsp;Hey there!
 I'm Mitansh Gor -->

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.
+💡 &nbsp; I like to explore new technologies and develop software solutions and quick hacks.
 I’m currently learning everything 🤣\
-🎓 &nbsp;I'm currently pursuing final year of Computer Science and Engineering at the Indus University.\
+🎓 &nbsp; I'm currently pursuing my final year of Computer Science and Engineering at the Indus University.\
-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence.\
+🌱 &nbsp; I'm on track for learning more about Artificial Intelligence.\
-✍️ &nbsp;In my free time, I pursue Sharing Knowledge to others in various forms [Teaching,Mentoring] and Designing as hobbies/side hustles.\
+✍️ &nbsp; In my free time, I pursue Sharing Knowledge with others in various forms [Teaching, Mentoring] and Designing as hobbies/side hustles.\
-💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
+💬 &nbsp; Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
-✉️ &nbsp;You can shoot me an email at gormitansh@gmail.com!
+✉️ &nbsp; You can shoot me an email at gormitansh@gmail.com!
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Résumé](https://mitansh-resume.netlify.app/) for more details about me.
 I'm open to feedback and suggestions!\
-⚡ &nbsp;Fun fact: I love playing Cricket, and I am a big Gym freak 💪💪💪.
+⚡ &nbsp; Fun fact: I love playing Cricket, and I am a big Gym freak 💪💪💪.

 <img alt="Night Coding" src="./assets/select_gif.gif" width='250' height='200' align="right"/>